cameronneylon/sas-data/libs/utils.md

-# Record of using sas.py to process data from SM6717-1
+# Utility methods for retrieving Data from SAS experiments from the LaBLog

 # Outline